Celebrating Circularity for Melbourne Design Week 2024

 Celebrating circularity, Tait will present two complementary exhibitions in our Melbourne showroom exploring themes of recycled materials and knowledge sharing for Melbourne Design Week 2024 from 23 May - 1 June 2024.

-In addition to launching a sneak peek of our new Cycle chair and barstool designed by Adam Goodrum, we are proud to present 'The Beauty and Persistence of Metal' offering a visual ode to the material and addressing the three pillars of Melbourne Design Week: ecology, ethics, and energy.
+In addition to a sneak peek of our new Cycle chair and barstool designed by Adam Goodrum, we are proud to present 'The Beauty and Persistence of Metal'.
+This exhibition looks at the history, mythology and properties of aluminium, a nod to this year's MDW pillars: ecology, ethics, and energy.
 We will also showcase 'Forward Focus | Student Built Chairs Created from Waste' curated by Zachary Frankel in collaboration with Hester Hornbrook Academy.

 The Beauty and Persistence of Metal